EwenG/muance/README.md

 - Svg support
 - Asynchronous rendering by default

-Muance exposes a side effectful API which mutates an in memory representation of a virtual dom.
+Muance exposes a side effectful API which mutates an in memory representation of a virtual DOM.
+Muance does not recreate a new virtual DOM on every render, which may reduce the pressure on the garbage collector.

 ## Quick start